greentic-ai/greentic-oauth/README.md

 # Greentic OAuth Broker

-Greentic OAuth stitches together the `oauth-broker`, SDKs, and worker tooling used by Greentic products to manage delegated access to third-party APIs.
+Greentic OAuth stitches together the `greentic-oauth-broker`, SDKs, and worker tooling used by Greentic products to manage delegated access to third-party APIs.
 The broker performs OAuth handshakes, stores encrypted credentials, and exposes HTTP, NATS, WIT, and SDK contracts so other services can initiate flows, await results, and issue signed requests on behalf of tenants and teams.

 ## Self-describing OAuth